mattaw/klipper/docs/Measuring_Resonances.md

 probe_points: ...
 ```

-However, you can also connect two accelerometers simultaneously, though the ADXL345 must be connected to different boards (say, to an RPi and printer MCU board), or to two different physical SPI interfaces on the same board (rarely available).
-Then they can be configured in the following manner:

-Two MPUs can share one I2C bus, but they **cannot** measure simultaneously.
-One must have its AD0 pin pulled-down to 0V (address 104) and the other its AD0 pin pulled-up to 3.3V (address 105).
+Two MPUs can share one I2C bus, but they **cannot** measure simultaneously as
+the 400kbit/s I2C bus is not fast enough.
+One must have its AD0 pin pulled-down
+to 0V (address 104) and the other its AD0 pin pulled-up to 3.3V (address 105):

 ```
 [mpu9250 hotend]
 i2c_mcu: rpi
 i2c_bus: i2c.1
-i2c_address: 104 # This MPU must have pin AD0 pulled low
+i2c_address: 104 # This MPU has pin AD0 pulled low

 [mpu9250 bed]
 i2c_mcu: rpi
 i2c_bus: i2c.1
-i2c_address: 105 # This MPU must have pin AD0 pulled high
+i2c_address: 105 # This MPU has pin AD0 pulled high

 [resonance_tester]
 # Assuming the typical setup of the bed slinger printer